ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 ## Channels

 Channels are [preffered way](https://blog.golang.org/share-memory-by-communicating) in Go to communicate between gorutines.
+Emgo goes even further and allows to use *buffered* channels by *interrupt handlers*.